afrosky/EF.BulkOperations/README.md

 ## Usage

 It's pretty simple and straightforward.
-Bulk Extensions are made on DbContext class and can be used like this (Async methods are not supported yet):
+Bulk Extensions are extension methods on `DbContext` class and can be used as the following:

 ```
 context.BulkInsert(usersToInsert, optionalConfig);